-Tai chi is a noncompetitive martial art known for its health benefits.
-It combines gentle physical exercise and stretching with mindfulness.
+Tai chi is a noncompetitive martial art known for its health benefits, such as improving balance and managing pain.
+It is an ancient Chinese tradition that combines gentle physical exercise and stretching with mindfulness.

 Research has produced mixed results but appears to show that tai chi